Sugandhi13/phulkari_world/README.md

 ## Audience

-Phulkari World is for everyone those are interested in tradisional wear and love for the historical punjabi hand embroidery techniques.
+Phulkari World is for everyone those are interested in traditional wear and love the historical punjabi hand embroidery techniques.
 We have various options like,

 - Phulkari Suits
 - Dupattas